Posted by Brian Alexander on Jun 19, 2017 8:15:00 AM

-This month’s edition of Sports Psychology is for coaches and individual athletes who want to plan for success and set long-term goals with short-term objectives.
+This month’s edition of Sport Psychology is for coaches and individual athletes who want to plan for success and set long-term goals with short-term objectives.

 Achieving a Successful Outcome

--To win the championship at the end of the season
+Ultimate Goal: To win the championship at the end of the season.

 As you may be able to tell from this hypothetical example, the process and objective goals are much more actionable and able to control.
 It would be important to remind the team of the outcome and ultimate goals at times during the season but focus on the process goals daily.
 In games, the process goals need to be organized into a game plan.
 Sticking to the game plan is the same as sticking to the process.
 If you execute the process and stick with it through mistakes, challenge, and adversity, then you will achieve the larger results that you ultimately want.
 The goal setting structure and process to creating it can be painful when getting started.
 However, you learn to respect the process as you move through it.
 As you see small successful results, you will start to believe in the process.
 It’s important to understand that these steps are all a part of the journey toward success.

 About the author: Brian Alexander is a mental skills coach who combines eight years of experience as an Olympic level water polo athlete, a master's degree in sport psychology, and business leadership training and coaching from The Ken Blanchard Companies to partner with athletes and performers of all ages and levels.
 "My passion is to empower others to succeed in life, athletics, performance, and daily activities.
 My personal mission statement is to be a genuine and honest leader who collaborates with and learns from others in order to find a mutual personal level of excellence physically, mentally, and spiritually."